ArthurRAmaral/soldat-rank/README.md

 And finnally to run the application just enter this command:

  - php artisan serve

+Now you can log in using the email super@super.com and the password configured on .env file.

 ## Recommendations
 The Adminlte framework provides a beautiful, responsive and robust template with a lot of components to be added as needed.
 Go ahead and read the docummentation [here](https://github.com/jeroennoten/Laravel-AdminLTE/wiki) to learn how to take the best from it.